-1. Follow the safety guidelines listed in safety instructions section.

-- 2. Follow the procedure listed in the Before working inside your system section. - 3.
+- 1. Ensure that you follow the Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system. - 3.
 Keep the plastic scribe ready.

 - 1. Disconnect the intrusion switch cable from the connector on the system board. - 2.
-Remove the cable from the cable routing latch. - 3.
-Using a plastic scribe, slide the intrusion switch and remove it from under the intrusion switch slot.
+Using the plastic scribe, slide the intrusion switch out of the intrusion switch slot.

-Figure 17.
+Figure 18.
 Removing the intrusion switch

 - 1. intrusion switch

 - 3. intrusion switch cable

-- 5. cable routing clip
+- 5. cable routing clip (2)